We may earn commission from affiliate links →

-Of course, if you base yourself in the right spot you can do island trips from Split – but traveling by ferry is nowhere near as fun as a cruise.
+Of course, if you base yourself in the right spot, you can make island trips from Split – but traveling by ferry is nowhere near as fun as a cruise.

-If you’re someone who really likes to get up close and personal with a destination, savouring every last bit of action and adventure from it, then a Sail Croatia Cruise is for you.
+If you’re someone who really likes to get up close and personal with a destination, savoring every last bit of action and adventure from it, then a small ship cruise is for you.

 What to Pack For a Cruise Holiday